Norwich power stations: Norwich power station 1926–75

 In the late 1930s a high-pressure (HP) power station was constructed adjacent to the LP station.
 It had rated output capacity of 30 MW; its first equipment was installed in 1937.
 There were four boilers which delivered a total of 480,000 lb/hr (60.5 kg/s) of steam at a pressure of 650 psi (44.8 bar) and at 454 °C. There was a single 31 MW turbo-alternator.

 Upon nationalisation of the British electricity supply industry in 1948 the ownership of Norwich power stations were vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Norwich undertaking were transferred to the Eastern Electricity Board.

 By the late 1950s there were three 5 MW, one 12.5 MW, and one 15 MW British Thomson-Houston turbo-alternators; and one 31 MW Parsons set.
 By 1961 the LP station was rated at 42.5 MW and the HP station at 31 MW.
-The combined annual electricity output, in GWh, of the HP/LP stations from 1954 was as follows:

 In 1958 the Norwich electricity district supplied an area of 667 square miles and a population of 263,700.
 The amount of electricity sold and the number and types of consumers was as follows: